abalkin/kcc/README.md

 kei:42 / kenneth eugene iverson
 ```

-*Function* is a first-class citizen, we have lambdas, evals and applys are all there.
+**Function** is a first-class citizen, we have lambdas, evals and applys, everything is
-It takes an effort to believe it, but `k` is actually more lispy than certain Lisps,
+all there.
+It takes a man to believe it, but `k` is actually more lispy than certain Lisps,
 only you don't need to get past any parens. `car` is not quite there because there are
 no *linked lists*, because `k` is designed to be *fast*.

-An empitome of brevity and wit, all functions in `k`, unless stated otherwise, have up
+**Implict arguments** is an empitome of brevity and wit.
+All functions in `k`, unless
-to three implict arguments, `x`, `y` and `z`.
-Here's your first function:
+stated otherwise, have up to three implict arguments, `x`, `y` and `z` respectively.
+Here are your first functions:

 ```
 f:{x+y+z}    /declaration
 f[1;2;3]     /call
   6          /result

 f:{x*x}      /redeclaration
-f 2        /call, can omit brackets
+f 2          /one arg, ok to omit brackets
-  5        /gotcha, doesn't happen
+  5          /gotcha
 ```

-As you have correctly guessed, the *assignment* operator in k is a  *colon*.
+**Assignment** operatior, as you have correctly guessed, a *colon*.
 This fact
-has a lot to do with k heritage, which is easily elucidated by a simple, yet profound
+has a lot to do with k heritage, which is best elucidated by a simple, yet profound
 thought experiment.
 Consider the following line of code:

 ```